Yusuke Kanamaru

 Yusuke Kanamaru (金丸 雄介, Kanamaru Yūsuke) is a retired Japanese judoka.

-He was born in Tsurugi, Ishikawa, and began to train in judo at the age of 5.
+Kanamaru was born in Tsurugi, Ishikawa, and began to train in judo at the age of 5.
 He entered the Ryotokuji Gakuen after graduating from Tsukuba University.

-He is good at Seoinage and Sode tsurikomi goshi.
+Kanamaru is good at Seoinage and Sode tsurikomi goshi.
 Since 2000, He got a gold medal at the Kodokan Cup, and has been a judoka representing Japan in the Lightweight category.

-Kanamaru was placed seventh in the Men's 73 kg class at the 2008 Summer Olympics.
+Kanamaru placed seventh in the men's 73 kg class at the 2008 Summer Olympics.